Skip to main content

 If you are making travel plans to come to Austin, we recommend making "refundable" air and hotel reservations or waiting until 14 days before the class to actually book your reservations.
 Courses are occasionally canceled or rescheduled due to low enrollment.
 We determine whether a course has enough participants 16 days prior to the course date.
 If we cancel or reschedule, we will email the participant and his or her billing contact no later than 14 days before the original class date.

-Vending machines with Coca-Cola products and various snack items are available.
+A self-service vending area with beverages and snacks can be found on the first floor of our building next to the DPS office.
 There is also a refrigerator and microwave in our coffee bar area.
 Feel free to bring in your own drinks and food if you prefer.

 You might want to bring a light sweater or jacket, as room temperatures vary.